justin2004/slimv_box/README.md

         - quicklisp (https://www.quicklisp.org/beta/)
         - a copy of the common lisp hyperspec (for offline use)
         - support for CEPL (https://github.com/cbaggers/cepl) on a system without hardware acceleration
+        - fzf (fuzzy finder)
+            - to find files in your current host directory press `:FZF`
+            - to find files in quicklisp packages press `:FZF ~`
+            - then press ctrl-x to bring that selected file into a horizontal split
+        - GNU scientific library

 ### why